OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 Then the officers who were over the units of the army, the commanders of thousands and the commanders of hundreds, approached Moses,

 ## Numbers 31:49
-and said to him, “Your servants have counted the soldiers under our command, and not one is missing.
+and said to him, “Your servants have counted the soldiers under our command, and none is missing.

 ## Numbers 31:50
 So we have brought as an offering to the Lord what each man found, articles of gold—armlets, bracelets, signet rings, earrings, and necklaces—to make atonement for ourselves before the Lord.”